lukehorvat/flashular/README.md

 ## Service

-Flashular provides a **flash** service that allows you to temporarily store values of *any* type (e.g. strings, arrays, objects, etc.), and retrieve them when the [$location](http://docs.angularjs.org/api/ng.$location) changes.
+Flashular provides a **flash** service that allows you to temporarily store values of *any* type (e.g. strings, arrays, objects, etc.) so that they are available for retrieval when the [$location](http://docs.angularjs.org/api/ng.$location) changes.
 Values are only stored in the flash for a maximum of one $location change before being cleared out.

 To use the flash service, simply inject it as a dependency in your Angular controller: